-Gesenius, the 19th century Hebrew Grammarian who is considered a master of Hebrew, interpreted the unique word לאלהו “le-eloho” in Habakkuk 1:11 as “to his own god”, but this looks as if eloah is planted in the middle of “to – himself“.
-The preposition “ל” and the suffix “וֹ” “of him.”
+Gesenius, the 19th century Hebrew Grammarian who is considered a master of Hebrew, interpreted the unique word לאלהו “le-eloho” in Habakkuk 1:11 as “to his own god”, but the problem with this interpretation is the fact that הו is not a possessive suffix for nouns.
+It is however a direct object suffix for verbs.
+Instead, this looks as if eloah is planted in the middle of “to” and “himself“.
+The preposition ל “to” and the proper noun suffix וֹ “of him.”
 The masculine form of “god” is אל el.
-This could be translated “to the goddess of himself” and it wouldn’t be breaking grammatical rules but would actually be treating the writing more justly:
+This can be translated “to the goddess of himself” —no grammatical rules broken, and it would be treating the writing more justly:

 At that time a wind/spirit has passed by, and he is crossing over, and this is the guilt-offering of himself, the strength of himself, to the eloah/goddess of himself.